Path-Check/universal-verifier-app/README.md

 <img align="right" src="./docs/screenshots/HomePage.png" data-canonical-src="./docs/screenshots/HomePage.png" width="350px"/>

-App to read and import Vaccine/Test Certificates using the [Signed-by-Provider QR Code format](https://github.com/vitorpamplona/vaccine-certificate-qrcode-generator).
+App to import Vaccine/Test Paper QR Certificates using the [PathCheck's Paper Credential Specifications](https://github.com/Path-Check/paper-cred).

-Together with the server, this app allows anyone to track the health status of people participating in activities or entering in certain spaces.
+This app allows any venue to track the health status of people participating in activities or entering in certain spaces.

 ## Behavior